d2a4u/sqs4s/README.md

 #### High Level

   - `produce`: produce a message to SQS
+  - `batchProduce`: produce messages to SQS in batch operation
   - `consume`: consume messages from SQS as a fs2 Stream, only acknowledge the message only when it has been processed
   - `consumeAsync`: consume messages but making multiple calls to SQS in parallel
   - `dequeue`: get messages from SQS as a fs2 Stream but acknowledge right away